NucleoidAI/arc/src/instruct_dataset/nucleoid.md

 - Prefer `var` for creating instance globally
 - Last statement in the code block is returned as the result
 - All queries must be run in imperative mode
-- `value` is reserved name, do not use it

 ### Modes